quotient-im/gtad/README.md

   the passed text, e.g. `{{#@toupper}}tExt{{/@toupper}}` becomes `TEXT`.
 - before GTAD 0.7, `@filePartial` allowed to load a Mustache template from another file, with the relative or absolute path passed as the argument.
-  This is no more needed now that GTAD is on Kainjow Mustache v 4.0 that allows to use the normal Mustache `{{>partial}}` syntax for the same.
+  This is no more needed now that GTAD is on Kainjow Mustache v4.0 that allows to use the normal Mustache `{{>partial}}` syntax to load a partial either from the context (`gtad.yaml`) or, failing that, from a file.

 GTAD has a few extensions to _lists_ compared to original Mustache:
 - on the same level with the list `l` an additional boolean variable with